Paul Franklin (musician)

 Paul V. Franklin (born May 31, 1954) is an American multi-instrumentalist, known mainly for his work as a steel guitarist.
 He began his career in the 1970s as a member of Barbara Mandrell's road band; in addition he toured with Vince Gill, Mel Tillis, Jerry Reed and Dire Straits.
+Paul is currently touring with Chris Stapleton.
 He has since become a prolific session musician in Nashville, playing on more than 500 albums.
 He has been named by the Academy of Country Music as Best Steel Guitarist on several occasions.
 He was inducted into the Steel Guitar Hall of Fame in 2000 and the Musicians Hall of Fame and Museum in 2019.
-With thirty, Franklin is the most nominated person in CMA history and is notable for having been nominated for the Country Music Association Award for Musician of the Year twenty nine times but has yet to win.
+With thirty three, Franklin is the most nominated person in CMA history and is notable for having been nominated for the Country Music Association Award for Musician of the Year thirty two times before finally winning for the first time on his 33rd nomination in 2025.
+He has won eighteen Academy of Country Music Awards for his musicianship.

 In addition to the pedal steel guitar and lap steel guitar, Franklin plays Dobro, fiddle, and drums, as well as three custom-built instruments called the Pedabro, The Box, and the baritone steel guitar.
 Since 2016 Franklin has been offering online steel guitar lessons.

 Musical innovations

-He is noted for bringing multiple musical innovations to the country music scene.
-One of these, the Pedabro, is a type of Dobro fitted with pedals and played like a pedal steel guitar.
-This was invented by Franklin's father.
+Franklin is noted for bringing multiple musical innovations to the country music scene.
+One, the Pedabro, invented by Franklin's father, is a type of Dobro fitted with pedals and played like a pedal steel guitar.
 The first of many hit records featuring the Pedabro was "Forever and Ever, Amen" by Randy Travis.

-Franklin has also created two new variations of steel guitars, the first of which is a type of lap steel guitar nicknamed "The Box", whose sound has been described as a "swampy acoustic guitar".
-The other type of guitar that he invented is the baritone steel guitar, the strings of which are tuned an octave lower than a traditional pedal steel guitar.
+Franklin has also created two new varieties of steel guitar, the first being a type of lap steel nicknamed "The Box", whose sound has been described as a "swampy acoustic guitar".
+The other is the baritone steel guitar, the strings of which are tuned an octave lower than a traditional pedal steel guitar.